ZHeCensus/api-docs/_pages/home.md

 layout: home
 ---

-This site provides documentation, examples, and guides primarily focused on using the Census API in frontend and backend Javascript applications by unitizing the CitySDK library.
-The format of this site is designed to be interactive and accessible.
+Statistics produced by the Census Bureau are comprehensive measures of various topics of the people and economy of the United States.
+CitySDK streamlines, enchances the usability and access to Census data in the development of applications.
+This site provides documentation, examples, and guides focused on using the Census Data API in frontend and backend Javascript applications by unitizing CitySDK.

 ## Sections